 The Henry R. Luce Center for the Study of American Art, the open-storage area and gallery space on the American Wing’s mezzanine level (below), opened in 1988.
 Its thousands of objects are arranged by material, form, and chronology, and can be searched in a digital database.

 The Met will soon expand its holdings of historical Native American art with the promised gift of the Charles and Valerie Diker Collection, which is currently on display in the American Wing in Gallery 746.

 Among the many notable paintings on view in the galleries is Washington Crossing the Delaware by Emanuel Leutze, one of the best-known works in American art.
-For the 2012 re-hanging of this magnificent canvas in the newly renovated American Wing, a stately gilded frame was painstakingly re-created from an 1864 photograph of the painting, which showed the canvas displayed in a dramatic frame replete with patriotic regalia—including a crest several feet across—all crowned by a broad-winged eagle.
-The magnificent frame, finished with 12,500 gold leaves, features a hand-carved eagle crest and ornamental shields—a fitting context for the drama of Washington’s crossing.
+For the 2012 re-hanging of this magnificent canvas in the newly renovated American Wing, a stately gilded frame was painstakingly re-created from an 1864 photograph of the painting.
+The image showed the canvas displayed in a dramatic frame replete with patriotic regalia—including a crest several feet across—all crowned by a broad-winged eagle.
+The magnificent new frame, finished with 12,500 gold leaves, features a hand-carved eagle crest and ornamental shields—a fitting context for the drama of Washington’s crossing.